no-stack-dub-sack/battleship-cli/README.md

 ### Gameplay:
 - To play, follow the prompts to configure your five ships in any pattern you'd like (diagonal placements are not allowed).
-- Valid configuration instructions include a ship name, a starting coordinate (A1-J10), and a direction (right, left, up or down).
+- Valid configuration instructions include a ship name, a starting coordinate (A1-J10 for default 10x10 board), and a direction (right, left, up or down).
 - For example: submarine e3 up or carrier j10 left.
 Ships cannot overlap, and you must stay within the bounds of the board.
 - Once both players have configured their ships, the race is on to sink your opponent's ships before they sink yours!
 - Fire torpedoes at your opponent's ships by guessing coordinates on the 10x10 board.